-Here’s everything you need to know when you’re thinking of buying a gold bar.
+Here’s everything you need to know when you’re thinking of buying a gold bar in 2020.
 You’ll learn:

 - When to choose gold bars over gold coins